 Content Marketing And SEO: How To Use Keywords Correctly

 Content marketing is widely used in SEO.
-And your main function with it is building a long-term content plan for your website.
-It involves a close collaboration with copywriters who are provided with thorough terms of reference with a specification of the main points for the texts structuring of as well as the frequency of content updates.
+And your main function is building a long-term content plan for your website.
+It involves close collaboration with copywriters who are provided with thorough terms of reference with a specification of the main points for the text structuring of as well as the frequency of content updates.

 Tips On Keywords Density And Length Of Content